thestormforge/self-guided-workshop/Java/module05/README.md

 Login to [app.stormforge.io](https://app.stormforge.io)

-Visit [https://app.stormforge.io](https://app.stormforge.io) (you will be redirect to an authentication page) and login using the provided shared workshop login credentials:
+Visit [https://app.stormforge.io](https://app.stormforge.io) (you will be redirect to an authentication page) and login using the credentials you used to sign up in MOD01:

 <p align="center">
   <img src="/Java/Assets/Images/browser-address.png" />